 - kimchi juice

 - Combine the chickpeas, 1 cup of kimchi, sunbutter, 3 tablespoons kimchi juice, and ¼ teaspoon red pepper flakes, if using, in a food processor.
+Tip: for ultra smooth and creamy hummus use a high-speed blender instead.

 - Process the hummus, stopping as often as needed to scrape down the sides of the bowl.
 Once it's as smooth as you like, taste and adjust the seasoning.
 You may want a bit more kimchi juice, a pinch of salt, or additional spicy heat.